 Previous reports have shown that Mr. Obama’s White House staff is well paid.
 Four hundred and fifty-seven aides gathered in more tan $37 million last year.
 Nearly one-third of Obama’s aides make more than $100,000, with 21 being paid the top White House salary of $172,000 each.
-This report is part of a require annual agency report on federal employees’ tax compliance.
+This report is part of a required annual agency report on federal employees’ tax compliance.
 So a lot of people being paid by the taxpayers, are not paying their own taxes.

 The report finds that thousands of federal employees owe the country more than $3.4 billion in back taxes.
 That’s up 3% from last year.